Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Adapting the Null-Space Method to LDL Factorization

-Algorithm~\ref{alg:ldl-nsp} may be implemented with an LU factorization, a triangular inverse, and a few matrix-matrix products.
+which is exactly the formula used for $Y_2$ in Algorithm~\ref{alg:ldl-nsp}.
+Thus Algorithm~\ref{alg:ldl-nsp} reconstructs the same partial factorization represented explicitly by Algorithm~\ref{alg:ldl-gel}. \end{proof} Algorithm~\ref{alg:ldl-nsp} may be implemented with an LU factorization, a triangular inverse, and a few matrix-matrix products.
 All three operations may be done in matrix-multiplication time~\cite{bunch1974triangular,IBARRA198245}.
 Further, we expect that the algorithm satisfies reasonable stability bounds provided each component is performed stably.
 We note that triangular inversion is not necessarily unstable~\cite{croz1992stability}.
 Use of triangular solves (backward and forward substitution) instead of inversion could improve stability, and may also be done in matrix multiplication time when the number of right hand sides is the same as the number of equations.
 We leave a more complete stability analysis and numerical evaluation for future work.
 Obtaining a full LDL of a saddle-point system still requires a dense LDL of the Schur complement (in addition to transforming to standard LDL format, which may be done cheaply in the same way as described at the end of Section~\ref{subsec:game}).
 In the next section, we provide fast-matrix-multiplication-based algorithms for dense factorization that effectively handle low-rank scenarios.